Artcofe/xterm-console/README.md

 # General description

 1. An implementation of triangular arbitrage on crypto.com exchange.
-2. The logic is pretty straightforward and is more or less easy to quic
+2. The logic is pretty straightforward and is more or less easy to quickly change to test